 Components of the Software that are owned and/or licensed by Mentor Graphics and are not subject to a "free software" or "open source" license, such as the GNU Public License.
-The Mentor Graphics Proprietary Components of the Software include, without limitation, the Sourcery CodeBench Installer, any Sourcery CodeBench Eclipse plug-ins, the CodeSourcery C Library (CSLIBC), and any Sourcery CodeBench Debug Sprite.
+The Mentor Graphics Proprietary Components of the Software include, without limitation, the Sourcery CodeBench Installer, any Sourcery CodeBench Eclipse plug-ins, and any Sourcery CodeBench Debug Sprite.